-To get free parking at New York-New York in Las Vegas, you will need to be an M Life Rewards Member at the Pearl level or higher, or you can upgrade your rewards membership to the Pearl level automatically by having an M Life Mastercard.
+To get free parking at New York-New York in Las Vegas, you will need to be an MGM Rewards Member (formerly M Life Rewards) at the Pearl level or higher, or you can upgrade your rewards membership to the Pearl level automatically by having an MGM Rewards Mastercard.

 Fortunately, there are two ways that you can get free parking at New York-New York in Las Vegas.
-First, you’ll want to sign up to become an M Life Rewards member.
+First, you’ll want to sign up to become an MGM Rewards member.
 The membership is free, but you’ll be starting at the Saphire level of membership which doesn’t include free parking.

-You then either need to accumulate enough points to upgrade your card to the next level (Pearl) by gaming at MGM properties, or you can simply apply for the M Life Mastercard.
-Getting the Mastercard will automatically upgrade you to the Pearl level and entitle you to park for free at any MGM property.
+You then either need to accumulate enough points to upgrade your card to the next level (Pearl) by gaming at MGM properties, or you can simply apply for the MGM Rewards Mastercard.
+Getting the Mastercard will automatically upgrade you to Pearl level and entitle you to park for free at any MGM property.